 Traveling inside Japan can seem a little daunting, especially if you don’t speak the language.
 But after experiencing it myself, I can say it’s really easy!
 Everything is super smooth and easy to understand.
 It’s not even that expensive.
 Let’s not forget how amazingly accurate train times are in Japan!
 And let’s be honest, who doesn’t want to ride the shinkansen when in Japan?

-- Get a JR Rail Pass if you’re traveling to multiple cities.
-The JR Rail Pass is a crazy money saver if you’re traveling to more than one city in Japan.
+- Get a JR Rail Pass if you’re travelling to multiple cities.
+The JR Rail Pass is a crazy money saver if you’re travelling to more than one city in Japan.
 This pass allows you to travel on the JR lines for a set amount of days, unlimited at a set price.
 Considering you can get a 7-day JR Pass for roughly the same price as a return ticket from Tokyo to Kyoto (¥28,000/£196), it’s more than worth looking into!
 We bought (Please note: you have to buy these passes BEFORE arriving in Japan, they are only for tourists).
+For more information about the Japan Rail Pass, check out my JR Pass blog post here.

 - Adjust your itinerary to the JR Pass.
 You can get a JR Pass for 7, 14 or 21 days.
 Because a 14 day JR Pass is a lot more expensive than a 7 day JR Pass, it might be worth adjusting your itinerary to this.
 On my trip, we planned Kyoto, Osaka